 Top 15 Stock Price Banners On Mining Websites

-Having your stock information prominently displayed on your website is important to keeping your investors informed.
+Having your stock information prominently displayed on your website is essential to keeping your investors informed.

-I’ve went through the top 500+ mining companies that have websites and pulled out the best 15 examples with a stock price banner on the website.
+I’ve gone through the top 500+ mining companies that have websites and pulled out the best 15 examples with a stock price banner on the site.

 These websites are in no particular order.
 Click on any of the images to enlarge them.

-I like this ticker because it’s easy to read, and it separates out its CSE and OTC listing with a different colour.
-I also appreciated the note in the top right corner that the stock is delayed by 15 minutes so investors know not to rely on it for buy/sell decisions.
+I like this ticker because it’s easy to read, and it separates its CSE and OTC listing with a different colour.
+I also appreciated the note in the top right corner that the stock price is 15 minutes delayed.
+Hence, investors know not to rely on it for buy and sell decisions.

-Full disclose, we, Neumarkets built this website!
-We decided to list the most important trading exchanges information our predominantly North American and European shareholders.
-The price of zinc was also added because it provides a quick insight for potential investors on the type of mining company Pasinex is, while also providing information that current shareholders are looking for.
+Full disclose, we, Neumarkets, built this website!
+We decided to list the Canadian and Frankfurt Stock Exchange information for the predominantly North American and European shareholders.
+The price of zinc is featured because it indicates Pasinexs main commodity, while also providing information that shareholders want.

-This ticker was chosen because of its pure simplicity.
+Unigold’s ticker is on the list because of its pure simplicity.
 It focuses only on its current stock price in a clean and elegant format.

-Teranga’s ticker made the list because of its transparent overlay and positioning.
-I also liked the additional visual aid of the price increase (green) or decrease (red).
-As they are a gold mining company, the added information of the gold price is a nice touch.
+Teranga’s ticker made this list because of its transparent overlay and positioning.
+I also liked the additional visual aid of the price increase (green) versus decrease (red).
+As they’re a gold mining company, the added information on the gold price is a nice touch.

 South32 displays the information in the top right corner very compactly, without adding any extra space to the site.
-The dark grey background of the stock price banner falls inline with their branding making their stock price information easy to read on any background.
+The dark grey background of the stock price banner falls inline with their branding making their stock price information easy to read.

-SolGold decided to go with a very CNN display of information that is constantly scrolling across the top of their site.
-Should any mining company have multiple commodities and be listed on several exchanges, this could be a great solution to include a lot of information in no more than 45 pixels worth of page height.
+SolGold decided to go with a very CNN display of information that is continuously scrolling across the top of their site.
+For any public company with multiple commodities and exchanges, a scrolling banner is a great solution to include much information in 45 pixels worth of screen height.

 QMX Gold leveraged a simple stock price banner right at the top of their page.
 It falls in line with branding guidelines and also utilizes the space for easy access to their social media accounts.
 Make sure you have a strong social media game if you’re going to display them so prominently.